-Finding free kids activities that you can do at home can be challenging.
-We have put together a collection of free activity ideas that are not only easy to do at home, but they are all screen-free and TV-free as well!
-These fun play ideas are great for kids of all ages alone or in a group.
+We love spending time together doing fun kids activities without spending a penny!
+These fun and free kids activities will have the entire family spending quality time full of giggles without getting out the wallet.
+We have put together a collection of free activity ideas for your kids and family that are easy to do at home, screen-free and don’t require special supplies.
+These fun free play ideas are great for kids of all ages alone or in a group.

 Free Kids Crafts with Stuff You Already Have